khanson679/khanson679.github.io/research.md

 ## Syntactic learning

-The above work suggests that many, perhaps even most long-distance linguistic dependencies are TSL-2, meaning that all constraints can be stated in a window of two elements on a tier.
+The above work suggests that many types of long-distance linguistic dependencies are TSL-2, meaning that all constraints can be stated in a window of two elements on a tier.
-This is interesting, as TSL-2 is one of the simplest classes of formal languages which can handle long-distance dependencies at all.
+This is interesting, as TSL-2 is one of the simplest classes of formal languages which can handle long-distance dependencies at all, and is in principle efficiently learnable.
-Recent research (e.g. [Lambert et al 2021][lambert.etal2021]) argue that this simplicity is intimately related to efficient learnability, providing an important clue for developing a computational theory of how such dependencies are learned.
+But there is a lot more that must be done to incorporate this knowledge into a theory of syntactic learning.

-- Inspired by recent work from a group at UPenn using the Tolerance Principle to learn syntactic islands, I sketch how their system could be adapted to produce a TSL-2 grammar, and discuss the relative roles of the grammar and the acquisition theory in explaining the constraints on long-distance syntactic dependencies. ([paper][tiers-paths])
+In a recent paper, I adapt a system by a group at UPenn, which learns syntactic islands from movement path using the Tolerance Principle, to produce a TSL-2 grammar, and discuss the relative roles of the grammar formalism and the learning theory in explaining the constraints on long-distance syntactic dependencies.

+- [Paper (SCiL 2024)][tiers-paths]

 [tiers-paths]: /files/hanson-scil2024-tiers-paths-locality.pdf
 [lambert.etal2021]: https://jlm.ipipan.waw.pl/index.php/JLM/article/view/262